iobis/obistherm/README.md

 This repository contains the code used to generate the **obistherm** dataset, which includes OBIS occurrence data matched with multiple sources of monthly temperature.
 Temperature data is extracted for each occurrence based on the date it was collected, at the recorded depth or across multiple depths.
 See how to download it [here](https://github.com/iobis/obis-therm#accessing-the-dataset) and how to use it [here](https://github.com/iobis/obis-therm#using-the-data).

 You can understand the dataset structure [here](https://github.com/iobis/obis-therm/blob/main/structure.md).
-The current version of **obistherm** is based on the [OBIS full export](https://obis.org/data/access/) of 2024-07-23 and covers the period of 1986 to 2024.
+The current version of **obistherm** is based on the [OBIS parquet export](https://obis.org/data/access/) of 2025-11-20 and covers the period of 1982 to 2025.

 ## Temperature sources